nzarg/home_challenge/README.md

 **Create your VPS**

-You can now create the VPS and include these SSH Keys in it, I recommend the latest Ubuntu distro.
+You can now create the VPS, I recommend you the latest Ubuntu distro and include both SSH Keys in it.

 ## Third and last - Configure Ansible

 **Configure inventory**

 Before proceeding, make sure to configure the `inventory` file with the IP addresses where you want to install this software.

 ```